zhangster12/Twitter-Contest-Bot/README.md

 Twitter-Contest-Bot is a bot for automating Retweeting and liking Twitter contests to win free prizes.

 ## Getting Started
-Make sure Tweepy is installed.
+Make sure Tweepy is installed and create `twitterFilter.txt`.

 ### Prerequisites
 ```